LCFS 101 – A Beginner’s Guide

 What is the LCFS

 California’s Low Carbon Fuel Standard is one of a group of programs designed to reduce greenhouse gas (GHG) emissions enacted through AB 32, the 2006 Global Warming Solutions Act, signed in to law by Governor Arnold Schwarzenegger.
 The LCFS applies to fuels used for transportation, including gasoline, diesel and their alternatives.
 The goal of the LCFS is to reduce the carbon intensity (CI) of the transportation fuel pool by 10% by 2020.
 The LCFS is administered by the California Air Resources Board (CARB).
-The LCFS was originally adopted in 2009 and became effective in 2011 with a goal of reducing CI by 10% in 2010.
+The LCFS was originally adopted in 2009 and became effective in 2011.

 The original CI reduction schedule was stayed by the California Appellate Court at 2013 levels due to deficiencies in the original LCFS adoption process.
 The LCFS was re-adopted in 2015 to remedy the deficiencies and update the program provisions.
 The re-adopted LCFS became effective on January 1, 2016.